Kks420/kong/README.md

 ## Getting Started

-Let’s test drive Kong by adding authentication to an API in under 5 minutes.
+Let’s test drive Kong by adding authentication to an API in under 2 minutes

 We suggest using the docker-compose distribution via the instructions below, but there is also a [docker installation](https://docs.konghq.com/install/docker/) procedure if you’d prefer to run the Kong API Gateway in DB-less mode.